Architecture

 Context Management

-• Auto-context — Top 10 most-connected nodes included automatically
+• Hub nodes — Top connected nodes included automatically

-• Focused node — Current working node with content preview
+• Focused node — Current working node with description/notes preview